steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 confusion.

 Before the first interview, the candidate is sent something very much like this document.
-From our position, it appears there is no way someone could "fake us out" on any criteria.
+We think there is no way someone could "fake us out" on any criteria.
 The things we look for take years to practice and cultivate, so "cramming" should not help much (if at all).
+If they have never heard of Test Driven Development, we do recommend they Google it for a few minutes, since that could help.

 ### Phone Screen